 1g of octane (the chemical name for the main

-fully.
-This is 1 molecule of octane to 12.5 molecules of oxygen.
+it fully.
+This is 1 molecule of octane to 12.5 molecules of

-This is the counter-intuitive part in that 1g of a tangible substance (petrol - octane - an easily visible liquid) is producing more than 3g of CO2 an invisible, odorless, colorless gas.
-But the science all adds up correctly.
+This is the counter-intuitive part in that 1g of a tangible substance (petrol - octane - an easily visible liquid) is producing more than 3g of CO

 Worth thinking about next time you're standing by the pump as all the fuel goes flooding into the tank, 50L of petrol weighs about 37kg, this is the equivalent of 111kg of carbon dioxide being released per tank full.

-Water vapor may add to the effects of global warming by adding to the earth's heat retentive blanket in a positive feedback effect.
-More carbon dioxide means warmer temperatures, means more water vapor in the air, means warmer temperatures.
-Water vapor alone is not the reason for global warming and certainly not the starting point.
+Water vapour may add to the effects of global warming by adding to the earth's heat retentive blanket in a positive feedback effect.
+More carbon dioxide means warmer temperatures, means more water vapour in the air, means warmer temperatures.
+Water vapour alone is not the reason for global warming and certainly not the starting point.

-Carbon dioxide released from fizzy drinks released is a contributing factor to Global Warming.The good news is that nearly all industrial carbon dioxide is reclaimed from processes that release it in the first place rather than generate it specifically for another use - so it is nearly always recycled.
+8 - Carbon dioxide released from fizzy drinks is a contributing factor to climate change.The good news is that nearly all industrial carbon dioxide is reclaimed from processes that release it in the first place rather than generate it specifically for another use - so it is nearly always recycled.